tayganr/purviewlab/modules/module11.md

    ![](../images/module11/pic17.png)

-2. After deployment you need to ensure that Azure Purview has read access to the Key Vault.
+2. After deployment you need to ensure that Microsoft Purview has read access to the Key Vault.
 Open Key Vault, go to Access configuration, and hit Go to access policies.

    ![](../images/module11/pic19.png)